How to Fix WooCommerce Products Not Showing on Shop Page: Quick Solutions

 What should I do if updating permalinks doesn’t fix the issue?

-If updating permalinks doesn’t fix the issue, clear your browser and server-side caches, and consider reaching out to your hosting provider for further assistance.
+If updating permalinks doesn’t fix the issue, clear your browser and server-side caches, and consider contacting your hosting provider for further assistance.

 How can I enhance the search functionality of my WooCommerce store?

-Enhancing your WooCommerce store’s search functionality is a breeze with the SearchWP plugin—just customize the search parameters to make product discovery smoother for your customers.
-It’s a game changer for user experience!
+The SearchWP plugin makes it a breeze to enhance your WooCommerce store’s search functionality.
+Just customize the search parameters to make product discovery smoother for your customers.
+It’s a game-changer for user experience!

 Why is it important to regularly update plugins and themes?